-We apply this benchmark with constant mass and compare two different computational methods, and present numerical results exploring a wide range of parameters.
-We start by replicating results available in the literature in the ultra-relativistic limit and then move on to the study of fluids of massive particles, relevant to the QGP framework.
-The methods we consider both share a kinetic approach at the mesoscale level, but differ significantly in their numerical formulation, namely i) a Relativistic Lattice Boltzmann (RLBM) approach, based on the relaxation time approximation, and ii) a Monte Carlo-enabled solution of the full kernel of the Boltzmann equation based on the Test-Particle-Method (RBM-TP).
-They are cross-validated for small values of the ratio between shear viscosity and the entropy density $(\eta/s < 0.2)$, corresponding to a hydrodynamic regime where the Knudsen number is $Kn \ll 1$.
-We show that the two solvers provide results in very good agreement, by analysing the profile of momentum integrated macroscopic quantities, as well as the non-equilibrium contributions to the moments of the particle distribution function [43, 44].
+We apply this benchmark with constant mass, compare two different computational methods, and present numerical results exploring a wide range of parameters.
+We start by replicating results available in the literature in the ultrarelativistic limit and then move on to the study of fluids of massive particles, relevant to the QGP framework.
+The methods we consider both share a kinetic approach at the mesoscale level, but differ significantly in their numerical formulation, namely (i) a relativistic lattice Boltzmann (RLBM) approach, based on the relaxation time approximation, and (ii) a Monte Carlo-enabled solution of the full kernel of the Boltzmann equation based on the test-particle method (RBM-TP).
+They are cross validated for small values of the ratio between shear viscosity and the entropy density ($\eta/s < 0.2$), corresponding to a hydrodynamic regime where the Knudsen number is Kn $\ll 1$.
+We show that the two solvers provide results in very good agreement, by analyzing the profile of momentum-integrated macroscopic quantities, as well as the nonequilibrium contributions to the moments of the particle distribution function [43,44].

 We also show that, as expected, the RLBM approach fails when η/s is significantly large (ballistic limit) while successfully captures the physics features of flows at very low shear viscosity.
-The Monte Carlo approach, RBM-TP, is able to get solutions in agreement with RLBM even at very low viscosity, $\eta/s \simeq 0.05$, being able to naturally describe the evolution also for systems at large viscosity up to the ballistic limit $\eta/s \to \infty$.
+The Monte Carlo approach, RBM-TP, is able to get solutions in agreement with RLBM even at very low viscosity, $\eta/s \simeq 0.05$, being able to naturally describe the evolution also for systems at large viscosity up to the ballistic limit $\eta/s \rightarrow \infty$.

-The numerical results presented in this work are made available as supplementary material with the aim of promoting further future comparisons [45].
+The numerical results presented in this work are made available as Supplementary Material with the aim of promoting further future comparisons [45].

-In what follows we adopt natural units, for which $\hbar = c = k{\rm B} = 1$, and a flat space-time described by the metric tensor $\eta = (1, -1, -1, -1)$.
+In what follows, we adopt natural units, for which $\hbar = c = k{\rm B} = 1$, and a flat space-time described by the metric tensor $\eta = (1, -1, -1, -1)$.